-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Athens State University as of and for the year ended September 30, 2015, and the related notes to the financial statements, and have issued our report thereon dated February 11, 2016.
+We have audited the financial statements of Athens State University as of and for the year ended September 30, 2016, and the related notes to the financial statements, which collectively comprise Athens State University's basic financial statements, and have issued our report thereon dated February 23, 2017.
+We conducted our audit in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States.
 The financial statements of Athens State University Foundation, Inc., a discretely presented component unit of Athens State University, were not audited in accordance with Government Auditing Standards, and accordingly, this report does not include reporting on internal control over financial reporting or instances of reportable noncompliance associated with Athens State University Foundation, Inc.